wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 The world of my own creätion may be quite unlike the ultimate, the real world, just like the cinema screen is quite unlike the pictures projected onto it.
 Nevertheless, this absolute world exists, quite independent of myself.

-**M:**&ensp;Quite so — the world of Absolute Reälity, onto which your mind has projected a world of relative unreälity, is independent of yourself, for the very simple reason that it *is* yourself.
+**M:**&ensp;Quite so — the world of Absolute Reality, onto which your mind has projected a world of relative unreality, is independent of yourself, for the very simple reason that it *is* yourself.

 **Q:**&ensp;Is there no contradiction in terms?
 How can independence prove identity?